 New Baku International Sea Trade Port Complex

-In accordance with the Order No.2443 of the President of the Republic of Azerbaijan dated October 18, 2007, the construction of the New Baku International Sea Trade Port Complex was launched in the territory of Alat settlement.
+In connection with the execution of Order No.2443 of the President of the Republic of Azerbaijan dated October 18, 2007, the construction of the New Baku International Sea Trade Port Complex was launched in the territory of Alat settlement.
 The groundbreaking ceremony for the new port complex was held on November 3, 2010 with the participation of the President of the Republic of Azerbaijan.

-The project of the new port complex was developed by the Dutch company Royal Haskoning.
-Work and services on construction, supply and installation of goods at the dry part of the new port complex are carried out by Evrascon OJSC.
+The project of the new port complex with a total area of 400 ha was developed by the Dutch company Royal Haskoning.
+Work and services on construction, supply and installation of goods on the dry part of the new port complex were carried out by Evrascon OJSC.

-In addition, in the framework of the project, biological water treating units based on the latest technologies were built for the first time in the basin of the Caspian Sea for purification of water drained from ships with oil composition and domestic waters.
-To date, a fleet of 11 railway lines has been established for receiving, sending and sorting of wagons.
+Within the project, biological water treating units based on the latest technologies were built for the first time in the basin of the Caspian Sea for purification of water drained from ships with oil composition and domestic waters.
+To date, a fleet of 11 railway lines has been constructed for receiving, sending and sorting of wagons.

 With a view to improving the efficiency of handling operations, a new portal technology of various cargo applications has been purchased from German company Ardelt and is currently being installed.

-The new port will directly serve as a point of concentration for the Baku-Tbilisi-Kars railway line, commissioned last year.
-Thus, a basis will be created for the formation of an effective and sustainable logistics chain that will ensure the concentration of cargo flows entering the country along the corridors from the north, south, east and west in the new port complex and their transportation from here through the Baku-Tbilisi-Kars railway line in the direction Europe or by vessel in easterly direction.
+The new port will directly serve as a point of concentration for the Baku-Tbilisi-Kars railway line, commissioned on October 30, 2017.
+Thus, it will create a basis for the formation of an effective and sustainable logistics chain that will ensure the concentration of cargo flows entering the country along the corridors from the north, south, east and west in the new port complex and their transportation from here through the Baku-Tbilisi-Kars railway line in the direction Europe or by vessels in easterly direction.
 In the surrounding territories, including the territory of the new port, it is planned to create a free economic zone that will provide the port with more opportunities for transit and transportation as an important transport hub.